Mixing times for the TASEP on the circle: Transversal fluctuations of flat geodesics

 We now outline the remaining strategy of the proof of Lemma \ref{lem:TransversalSteep} following Proposition~C.9 in \cite{BGZ:TemporalCorrelation}.
-As in Proposition C.8 of \cite{BGZ:TemporalCorrelation}, we assume without loss of generality that $n$ is a power of $8$, as we can move the target site $(n,mn)$ to a further distance, otherwise, without changing the argument.
 By Lemma \ref{lem:ShapeTheorem} and Corollary \ref{cor:ExpectationVariance}, we see that for some constant $c_1>0$ and all $x>0$ sufficiently large.
 Recall that $\Pi_{u,v}$ denotes the set of all lattice paths from $u$ to $v$ for some $v \succeq u$.
-We show that holds for some constant $c_2>0$ and all $x>0$ sufficiently large.
+We show in the following that holds for some constant $c_2>0$ and all $x>0$ sufficiently large.
 To do so, recall the parallelogram $U_{n,m,\ell}$ from \eqref{def:Parallelogramm}, and set $\ell=xm^{2/3}n^{2/3}$.
-Moreover, let $K=\lceil \log_2(4n^{1/3}m^{1/3}/x) \rceil$ and consider the sequence $(h_j)_{j\in [K]}$ recursively defined by
+Without loss of generality, we assume that $\ell \leq n$.
+We set in the following and note that $2^{-K}n\leq xm^{2/3}n^{2/3}/4$.
+Consider the sequence $(h_j)_{j\in [K]}$ recursively defined by